barelyhuman/v2/pages/writing/20230516-ignoring-backend-productivity.md

 for things that don't need abstractions.

-This definitely helps since I build tools for the open source world but it removes any chances of building a web app / SaSS for me.
-I start writing code for the SaSS and the next moment I have another abstraction over knex to
+This definitely helps since I build tools for the open source world but it removes any chances of building a web app / SaaS for me.
+I start writing code for the SaaS and the next moment I have another abstraction over knex to

 - create a simpler ActiveRecord pattern in JS
 - create a mongoose like API on top of knex
 - create another Objection.js but with better models (in my opinion)
-- idk, i'm made a few more random one's as well
+- idk, i've made a few more random one's as well

 That's not the only place I fuck up though.
 I've build engine and module loading systems.
 This did lead to a library called